PlagueVRC/AntiRip/README.md

 # Support

-If you have any more questions, or suggestions, feel free to join the AntiRip discord: https://discord.gg/SyZcuTPXZA
+If you have any more questions, or suggestions, feel free to join the Kanna Protecc discord: https://discord.gg/SyZcuTPXZA